ViniExplorer/pychat/README.md

 # pychat
- A Python chatroom application with Tkinter GUI
+ A fork from the Python chatroom application with Tkinter GUI by Zhang Zeyu

 ## Create Your Own Chatroom Application
-Check out my tutorial [here](https://dev.to/zeyu2001/build-a-chatroom-app-with-python-44fa).
+Check out Zhang Zeyu's tutorial [here](https://dev.to/zeyu2001/build-a-chatroom-app-with-python-44fa).

 ## How to Run?
 Run the `server.py` script from the command line.